 Beginning in 2020 and through the date of this Quarterly Report on Form 10-Q, we experienced, and may continue to experience, adverse impacts on certain parts of our business as a result of the pandemic and our responsive measures.
-In industries that were heavily impacted by the pandemic, such as travel and hospitality, we experienced a slowdown in customer spending on our products.
-Additionally, we also took responsive measures to the pandemic that impacted our business.
-For example, in 2020 we suspended non-essential travel by our employees, required events to be held virtually, and temporarily closed our offices.
-These responsive measures negatively impacted our in-person conferences, the length and variability of our sales cycles, the rate of sales to new customers, our international operations, and the hiring and onboarding of new employees across the organization.
-In recent months we have re-opened our offices and slowly began to hold events and conferences in person.
+In recent months we have reopened our offices and slowly began to hold events and conferences in person.